ErikWAberg/CoffeeSlacker/Readme.md

 todo

-bla bla bla description
-something something coffee slacker requires some sensor which register that the coffee brewing has been initialized/completed and notifies the service
+coffee slacker requires some sensor which registers that the coffee brewing has been initialized/completed and notifies the service

 install & launch mongod

 Nothing really hosted on website, but if you want to use/extend it: install bower